aispeech-lab/DiffuseNoiseGeneration/README.md

 # Generating Nonstationary Multisensor Signals under a Spatial Coherence Constraint

-This code is slightly modified based on the work [1], if you find this code is useful, plese cite the original work [1]
+This code is slightly modified based on the work [1], if you find this code is useful, please cite the original work [1]

 USEAGE:
 1. prepare non-speech audio set and generate a list file;